erickampman/AUv3UserPresetExample/Readme.md

 The AudioUnit Extension App template is more bare-bones than previous audio unit demo code.
 This project is not intended to address anything other than how to implement user presets.
-In particular it doesn't:
+In particular it doesn't do:
-- handle polyphony
+- polyphony
 - audio envelopes

 The UI is pretty elementary.